comprobo25/comprobo25.github.io/in-class/day11.md

 Sometimes it's easier to get a quick and dirty visualization going using a familiar tool like matplotlib.
 You could consider using this for things like plotting particle weights or motion updates.

 ## Extensions to the Particle Filter

-Based on your survey results the following extensions were most popular.

 ### Make your particle filter more efficient computationally